Sabina Jeschke: Deutsche Bahn

-Jeschke was appointed to the management board of Deutsche Bahn on November 10, 2017, effective mid-November of that year.
-On the board, she is responsible for digitalization and technology.
-Her contract, which was initially for three years, was extended by the Supervisory Board on December 11, 2019, for five years until the end of 2025.
-As of the beginning of 2020, she will also be responsible for heavy vehicle maintenance.
+Jeschke was appointed to the management board of Deutsche Bahn on 10 November 2017, effective mid-November of that year.
+On the board, she was responsible for digitalization and technology.
+Her contract, which was initially for three years, was extended by the Supervisory Board on 11 December 2019 for five years, until the end of 2025.
+As of the beginning of 2020, she also was responsible for heavy vehicle maintenance.
+On 18 February 2021 Jeschke announced her intention to terminate her Management Board contract prematurely on 31 May 2021 "at her own request and on the best of amicable terms".
+She was succeeded by Daniela Gerd tom Markotten on 15 September 2021.